 As a bonus, this one is also available as an audiobook, so listen during your commute and arrive at work inspired.

-While Must Reads is an essential compilation of business conversations, think of the HBR Manager’s Handbook is the practical equivalent.
-An excellent choice for those who prefer resources offering specific step-by-step guidance for a task this handbook is split into five parts covering how to develop a leadership mindset; manage yourself; manage individuals; manage teams, and manage the business.
+The HBR Manager’s Handbook is an excellent choice for those who prefer resources offering specific step-by-step guidance for a task this handbook is split into five parts covering how to develop a leadership mindset; manage yourself; manage individuals; manage teams, and manage the business.

 Helping People Change: Coaching with Compassion for Lifelong Learning and Growth – By Richard Boyatzis, Melvin L. Smith, Ellen Van Oosten

 Many managers mistakenly believe that teaching their team consists of pointing out the things people have done wrong and telling them to do it right next time.
-Unfortunately, this approach is neither helpful or constructive and in the long-term can lead to strained relationships, and a hemorrhaging of staff.
+Unfortunately, this approach is neither helpful nor constructive and in the long-term can lead to strained personal and professional relationships and a hemorrhaging of staff.

-Instead, Boyatzis, Smith, and Van Oosten tell us, we should focus on identifying a person’s hopes, dreams, goals, or the positive aspects of their self-image.
+Boyatzis, Smith, and Van Oosten tell us that we should focus on identifying a person’s hopes, dreams, goals, or the positive aspects of their self-image.
 Then, once we know what drives a person, we can find ways to coach them that will lead to sustained, positive results.